330i/ParkingProject/README.md

 Open Location Codes or Plus Codes are a system of coordinates developed by Google's Zurich office.
 It uses eight characters plus additional characters, thus its plus name.
 Each character represents a subdivision of Earth, and more characters mean more accuracy.
 You can learn more here: https://maps.google.com/pluscodes/

+## Unresolved Problems
+ - As mentioned before, there is no transaction service due to practical reasons.
+ - The map disappears when zoomed in too far.